Nika Abuladze: Professional career

+In 2021, he joined the Georgian franchise of the Black Lion which evolves in Rugby Europe Super Cup, while continuing to evolve in Didi 10 with Kochebi.

 He has started in both Rugby Europe Super Cup finals for Black Lion, winning both.
 In 2023 he was signed by English Premiership side Exeter Chiefs until the 2024/25 season.
+After a season at Exeter, Abuladze would join top French side Montpellier in the Top 14 competition from the 2024-25 season.